What is this medicine?

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 If you take this medicine to prevent headaches, check with your doctor if you do not get relief from this medicine.

 Avoid extreme heat or cold.
 This medicine can stop you sweating and increase your body temperature.
 It can also make your body unable to stand extreme cold.
 Avoid hot baths and saunas.
 Be careful about exercising especially in hot weather.
 Dress warmly in cold weather and do not stay out long in the cold.